textileio/community/docs/powergate/index.md

 Configurable storage is provided through a connected IPFS peer or pinning network.

 !!!Warning
-    Do not run the Powergate in production systems and please join the powergate-users channel in the[ Filecoin community Slack](https://filecoin.io/slack) for announcements and support.
+    Do not run the Powergate in production systems and please join the powergate-users channel in the [Filecoin community Slack](https://filecoin.io/slack) for announcements and support.
 The Powergate will remain in rapid development until a formal release.
 During this time, you're likely to encounter bugs and unannounced API changes.

 ## Overview

-The Powergate is a collection of libraries, modules, and configuration options, that can be used independently or together, to integrate Filecoin in your application or storage system.

-The Powergate is designed to manage one or many Filecoin wallet addresses.
-Each address in Powergate can be independently managed through the [FFS API](#api) or grouped in a single _FFS instance_.
+Powergate is a collection of libraries, modules, and configuration options, that can be used independently or together, to integrate Filecoin in your application or storage system.
+It is designed to manage one or many Filecoin wallet addresses, and each address and its associated configuration and data storage is scoped by user.
+Most Powergate APIs function within the context of single user.

 Some benefits of using the Powergate include: